zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 this is a friend at home.

 What is a buddhist monk?
-Here, the bhikkhu is a lovable, agreeable, respectable, admirer, interpreter, tolerant of other people’s words, and a esoteric talker.
+Here, the bhikkhu is a lovable, agreeable, respectable, admirer, interpreter, tolerant of other people's words, and a esoteric talker.
 He does not encourage [AN.7.37] and persuade on non-increasing precepts.
 He persuaded him in the four-mindfulness practice effort, in the four sages...
 (slightly omitted) in the four gods... in the five senses... in the five